What Is a Bloom?

 In fact, the bloom on a fresh egg is so protective that eggs that still have their bloom can be left out at room temperature for weeks without going bad.
-Unfortunately, when the egg is washed or wiped down too hard, the bloom disappears and the egg needs to be refrigerated.
+Unfortunately, when the egg is washed or wiped down too hard, the bloom disappears, and the egg needs to be refrigerated.
 This is why eggs in Europe aren't refrigerated and American ones are.
-Europe does not wash the bloom off their commercialized eggs.
+Europe does not wash the bloom off its commercialized eggs.

 Store-Bought vs. Farm Fresh Eggs

-A farm fresh egg that still has its bloom can be kept at room temperature for up to three months and will still contain all its high-quality nutrients.
-The yolk will be a bright orange, and the albumen (the soft, jelly-like substance surrounding the yolk) will have a slightly cloudy look to it.
+A farm-fresh egg that still has its bloom can be kept at room temperature for up to three months and will still contain all its high-quality nutrients.
+The yolk will be bright orange, and the albumen (the soft, jelly-like substance surrounding the yolk) will have a slightly cloudy look to it.
 This is a reaction with carbon dioxide and proves the egg is fresh.

 A store-bought egg (in America) has the bloom washed off.
 Some manufacturers will go a step further and rinse their eggs in a chemical wash.
-Unfortunately, this means that chemicals seep into the pores which are no longer protected by a bloom.
+Unfortunately, this means that chemicals seep into the pores, which are no longer protected by a bloom.
 A reaction takes place.
 The yoke inside the shell will start to pale and shrink; the albumen, supposed to be cloudy due to the healthy exchange with carbon dioxide, will turn clear.
-The more clear your egg white, the less fresh it is.
+The clearer your egg white, the less fresh it is.

 The nutrient quality between store-bought eggs and farm-fresh eggs is startling.

-- Pasture-raised eggs are 10% less fatty than store-bought counterparts.
+- Pasture-raised eggs are 10% less fatty than their store-bought counterparts.
 The organic, farm-fresh, pasture-fed eggs also contain 34% less cholesterol, 40% more vitamin A, and 400% more omega-3 fatty acids.*

-- An egg from a pastured hen also has 30% more vitamin E** and produce positive HDL (or good cholesterol) and lower “bad” triglycerides.***
+- An egg from a pastured hen also has 30% more vitamin E** and produces positive HDL (or good cholesterol) and lower “bad” triglycerides.***